The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

 Touring by land vs. touring by sea

-The water is warmest in the Galapagos from December through March, so that’s the best time for swimming and snorkeling (even though it can be a bit rainy).
-Spring break weeks and June and July are best if you’re traveling with children, since you’re most likely to meet up with other families at this time of year.
+The water is warmest in the Galápagos from December through March, so that’s the best time for swimming and snorkeling (even though it can be a bit rainy).
+Spring-break weeks and June and July are best if you’re traveling with children, since you’re most likely to meet up with other families at these times of year.
 As for wildlife, you’ll see breeding, mating, or birthing no matter the season.
 Allie can give you a list of what you’re likely to see during various times of year.

-Spring break, Christmas, and New Year’s are by far the most sought-after travel dates of the year, so you need to book at least eight months in advance to get the widest choices of ships, cabins and travel dates.
+Spring break, Christmas, and New Year’s are by far the most sought-after travel dates of the year, so you need to book at least eight months in advance to get the widest choice of ships, cabins, and travel dates.
 For spring breakers, start planning as soon as you have the school schedule.

-Last week of November, first week of December, or first week of January.
-Galapagos cruises that depart during these three “secret” weeks are often a bargain because they’re before or after major holidays and demand is low.
+Last week of November, first week of December, and first week of January.
+Galápagos cruises that depart during these three “secret” weeks are often a bargain because they’re before or after major holidays and demand is low.

-For those adults who don’t want to travel with lots of kids, avoid the spring break weeks that can range from late March to mid-April.
+Adults who don’t want to travel with lots of kids should avoid the spring-break weeks that can range from late March to mid-April.

 Allie doesn’t recommend anything shorter than a five-day cruise.
 Even that gives you only three full days to sightsee: You won’t board the ship until lunchtime on the first day, and you’ll disembark in the morning on your last day.